sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/intro.md

 Watch [this awesome video](https://www.youtube.com/watch?v=996OiexHze0&t=654s) for more information on the difference between authentication and authorization.

 Your app will need to be authenticated by SYRF.
 In practice what this means is you will have a session token that proves you are who you say you are.
-We will go into more detail on this in future guides, but for now it's enough to know that we have two ways for your app to authenticate, and both ways give you a session token which is used to make further API requests.
+We will go into more detail on this below, but for now it's enough to know that we have two ways for your app to authenticate, and both ways give you a session token which is used to make further API requests.

-We allow for "anonymous" authentication as well as non-anonymous authentication.
+We allow for "anonymous" authentication as well as "non-anonymous" authentication.

 :::info
 The SYRF APIs provide two ways for software to authenticate and it's important to understand the differences.